Stockholm Archipelago Cruise: June 27-July 13, 2019

 We’ve booked the entire Vasa Museum for the opening night dinner.
 The museum is a spectacular structure on the edge of Stockholm Harbor housing the 18th century royal warship, Vasa, raised from the depths of the harbor in 1961.

 We will start from Stockholm; destinations will include Saltsjöbaden, on the mainland, and the island of Sandhamn, where The Royal Swedish YC has a major yachting center.
-The fleet will break up, probably into two squadrons, to visit some of the charming, smaller harbors.
-(See photos.)
-Stay tuned as the cruise route and further events get posted.
+The fleet will be together the first, middle, and final weekend.
+It will break up, probably into three divisions of about 20 boats each, to visit some of the charming, smaller harbors along the way.

 The Stockholm Archipelago Cruise is organized by three clubs crossing burgees: The Cruising Club of America (CCA), the North American Station of the Royal Scandinavian Yacht Clubs and Nyländska Jaktklubben (NAS), and the Royal Swedish Yacht Club (KSSS).

 Ernie Godshalk (email@example.com)